 Similar to everyday collisions, construction zone accidents are frequently caused by frustrated and distracted drivers or drivers who are confused by either misleading signage or unfamiliar detours and lane changes.

-An Savannah car accident attorney, Andrew Bowen, identified some of the most common factors that typically result in traffic collisions and accidents within construction zones:
+The Savannah car accident attorneys at Bowen Painter Trial Lawyers identified some of the most common factors that typically result in traffic collisions and accidents within construction zones:

 - Misplacement of signage for construction

 - Malfunctioning traffic signals and lights